SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added the ability to customize status bar and opportunity summary tiles using Lava in the My Connection Opportunities block.
 + Updated the database authentication provider to use BCrypt when hashing new passwords, and to convert existing HMACSHA1 hashed passwords to BCrypt next time each user logs in.
 + Added new Startup interface that custom plugins can use to run custom code during Rock startup.
++ Fixed the currency field type to return a formatted value that is a currency.

 Rock McKinley 5.4